So you did your research, nailed the interview and unsurprisingly got an offer of employment!

-Before you go in all Stone Cold Steve Austin, saying “ Awww Hell Yeah” and accepting the job, you’re going to want to make sure that the offer meets your expectations.
+Before you go in all guns blazing and accepting the job, you’re going to want to make sure that the offer meets your expectations.
 It’s not always easy hitting the breaks, stopping and evaluating everything, but its vital that you do this.
 If you accept the job, then decide that the salary isn’t right or benefits aren’t right a little way down the line it’ll be a lot harder to negotiate.

-Negotiating a job offer is a perfectly acceptable practise and more companies are open o negotiation than you might think.
+Not many people would be confident negotiating a job offer, or even know how to negotiate a job offer.
+Still, it is a perfectly acceptable practice, and more companies are open to negotiation than you might think.

 What should you put in your negotiation letter?

 - Make sure that the letter is correctly addressed, to the person who signed your offer letter.